skip-mev/skipper/cyclic-arbitrage/README.md

 cd cyclic-arbitrage
 cp envs/example_juno.env envs/juno.env
 ```
-The most important being your mnemonic, creating a new wallet is highly suggested to solely be used for this purpose.
+"The most important being your mnemonic, creating a new wallet is highly suggested for security, and for this wallet to only be used for this bot, as your mnemonic must be entered."
 ```
 MNEMONIC = "<your mnemonic>"
 ```